Skip to main content

 An Individual Vehicle Approval (IVA) certificate.
 This must confirm that the vehicle had the wheelchair features fitted at the time of the inspection.

 A “compliance confirmation notice” given by either the DVA or the DVSA confirming the vehicle meets the standards needed for a wheelchair accessible vehicle.
-These are given when you've successful done a Voluntary Individual Vehicle Approval (VIVA) test.
+These are given when you've successfully done a Voluntary Individual Vehicle Approval (VIVA) test.

 A photograph of your vehicle’s second stage plate.
 This can only be accepted as evidence if the approval number on the plate can be verified from DVA records.